 Once your cost per channel is established, making the choice to get the highest yield for your room becomes easier.
 Use your channel manager insights to derive this metric.

 Get More Direct Bookings

-It may not be free, but the reservations that come in directly through your website or offline channels have the highest margins.
+It may not be free, but the reservations that come indirectly through your website or offline channels have the highest margins.
 Direct is widely accepted as the most profitable way to sell your room (albeit, it lacks the reach of OTAs!).
-Here are some points to consider of you want to build this channel further:
+Here are some points to consider if you want to build this channel further:

-- Build a strong loyalty programme, one that benefits both the guest and you
+- Build a strong loyalty program, one that benefits both the guest and you

-- Segment your guest and customise your offering to each group.
+- Segment your guest and customize your offering to each group.
 Remember, you understand the guest better than any OTA – use this to your advantage

 - Offer value adds to guests to ‘win’ their trust – it’s all about loyalty and them spreading the good word about your property.